Guangzhou Train Stations: Where and How to Take a Train?

 Guangzhou South, Guangzhou Railway Station, and Guangzhou East are three distinct hubs with different destinations.

 Guangzhou South is the main high-speed rail hub for G-trains.
-Guangzhou Railway Station operates long-distance conventional services.
+Guangzhou Railway Station now operates high-speed trains (G/D series) connecting Guangzhou to central and northern China.
 Guangzhou East mainly serves regional routes.
 Always double-check the full name of your departure station on your ticket.

 💡 Book early on Trip.com